Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Three-Component Disaggregation of ROE

-The analysis of the quarterly financial data reveals several notable trends in the key financial ratios over the observed periods.
+The analysis of the quarterly financial ratios reveals several noteworthy trends in the company’s profitability and efficiency metrics over the examined periods.

 - Net Profit Margin (%)